 To address these claims, the County and VOASW have entered into a settlement agreement.
-Pursuant to the settlement agreement, the disallowance will be reduced based on the services and treatment VOASW provided to County clients ("Reduced Disallowance").
-In lieu of VOASW refunding the Reduced Disallowance, VOASW will cause VOASW's subsidiary, Southern California Development Corporation of Volunteers of America, Inc., to transfer to County ownership of approximately 1.76 acres identified as Assessor's Parcel Numbers (APNs) 557-150-19 and 557-150-20 located at 2131 and 2325 E. 7th Street, National City, CA 91950 (Property) pursuant to a Purchase and Sale Agreement.
+As part of the settlement agreement, the parties agreed to reduce the disallowed costs based on the following formula: the number of County clients to whom VOASW provided treatment and other services multiplied by a fixed day rate ("Reduced Disallowance").
+Pursuant to the settlement agreement, in lieu of VOASW refunding the Reduced Disallowance, VOASW will cause VOASW's subsidiary, Southern California Development Corporation of Volunteers of America, Inc., to transfer to County ownership of approximately 1.76 acres identified as Assessor's Parcel Numbers (APNs) 557-150-19 and 557-150-20 located at 2131 and 2325 E. 7th Street, National City, CA 91950 (Property) pursuant to a Purchase and Sale Agreement.
 The Property will be transferred to the County for \$227,770, which is the difference between the appraised value of the property and the Reduced Disallowance.

 The two buildings on the Property were constructed in the 1960's and between 1966 and 1985, renovations to the existing structures were made until both structures appeared similar to the present day-configurations.
 The two buildings total approximately 40,000 square feet.
 The buildings are currently vacant but were most recently used by VOASW as a 120-bed alcohol and drug treatment facility.
-Significant repairs, improvements, and upgrades will have to be made over the next several years to correct the known deficiencies because of the age of the buildings and the building systems.
+An interdisciplinary team of subject matter experts from the County and third-party consultants completed substantial due diligence activities on this property.
+The County's third-party consultant determined that significant repairs, improvements, and upgrades will have to be made over the next several years to correct the known deficiencies because of the age of the buildings and the building systems.